Do not index

 The English website The Guardian had already eyed the trend in 2019.
 As the article points out, it’s especially young people (often living alone) who love house plants.

-”Indoor plants sales are booming as a result of urbanisation, interior design trends and millennials’ desire to have something to nurture and care for,” The Guardian wrote.
-And this brings us to the reasons and benefits of this special and colorful trend.
+”Indoor plant sales are booming as a result of urbanization, interior design trends, and millennials’ desire to have something to nurture and care for,” The Guardian wrote.

 The benefits of house plants

 This trend goes beyond a way to pass some time.
 It’s not about being bored: it’s about finding a purpose.
 So, what are the advantages of turning your house into a garden or urban forest?